arjmandi/purple/README.md

 What intelligence are we building ?
 Dumb, normal, intelligent

+## Live Free Models

 ## Subjective intelligence

 If we assume C1 and C2 are correct, in every situation, an intelligent system knows the winning function.
 There's no general way of learning everything.
-In any "domain-set", there's a ruling physics, the system exploits that physic to its advantage (the scary part of AGI).
+In any "domain-set", there's ruling physics, the system exploits that physic to its advantage (the scary part of AGI).

-This also shows if the system cannot figure out the physics, it can not understand it (just like us humans).
+This also shows if the system can not figure out the physics, it can not understand it (just like us humans).

 But if we scale the system to a point that can model complex huge "domain sets", it can find a way to travel to new galaxies, or how solve the climate crisis?

-If intelligence is to find patterns and turn the dynamics into a game, how can we build a system that can do that?
+If intelligence is, to find patterns and turn the dynamics into a game, how can we build a system that can do that?

 1. Ultimate game results are not defined by the system (winning is obvious and clear: a car that moves from one place to another, a game to win, a successful trade), so if there's not a winning definition, the task is harder, subjective and is not a good example of a generic intelligence
 2. genius works, like understanding the secrets of the universe are things that can be resolved, traveling to far galaxies, etc. they are questions that should be entered to this machine, that machine provides us the answer, we don't understand it, but we can use it
 3. (not necessarily related to this idea: we may don't need big memories for AGI, if people see a number keypad they memorize numbers better, so we don't memorize because we don't need it.
 Laziness is important for intelligence.
 Also, pain→we use pain to find our way.
 We constantly minimize pain. maybe this is a key to building the AGI)

-difference between average agents and genius agents

 ## Artificial curiosity